-Laboratory course to complement topics covered in SPH106.
-Laboratory exercises are both on-line and in-lab (3 hours).
+Laboratory course to complement topics covered in SPH106 weekly (3 hours).
 Corequisite: SPH106.
 Fall semester.
 1 credit.
 Fee.

 College Physics II (SPH 108)

-This trigonometry-based physics course covers all the topics in electromagnetism from waves to the theory of light matter.
-The course covers wave theory, resonance, static electricity, DC and AC circuitry, magnetics, optics, and an introduction to quantum physics.
+This trigonometry-based physics course covers topics in electromagnetism from waves to the theory of light matter.
+Topics include electricity, magnetism, and optics.
 The student gains a good foundation of the basic principles of graph analysis and problem-solving skills.
 Corequisite: SPH109.
 Spring semester.
 3 credits.

 College Physics II Lab (SPH 109)

-Laboratory course to complement topics covered in SPH108.
-Laboratory exercises will be both on-line and in-lab (3 hours).
+Laboratory course to complement topics covered in SPH108 weekly (3 hours).
 Corequisite: SPH108.
 Spring semester.
 1 credit.
 Fee.

 Lifespan Development (SPY 223)